jenkinsci/infra-cla/README.md

 If you have signed a CLA before and submitted a PDF, you can update it by following the same steps as above.

 If you have signed a PDF before and want to carry over your signature to the EasyCLA service, you can do so by following the steps above.

+### How to check if a CLA has been submitted

+Previously, project maintainers checked the `collected/` directory.
+With EasyCLA, you can look for a pull request and check the bot's comment to obtain the status of the CLA.